two-beards/vscode-theme-builder/README.md

 ## Usage

 The library exports a binary (`build-theme`) that can be executed via an npm script.
-Typical usage would look something like this:
+Typical usage would look something like this in your `package.json`:

 ```json
 {